mexudi/Twitter-Sentiment-Analysis-Brand/Env-Set-up/instruction.md

 Apache Kafka is an oen-source distributed event streaming platform used by thousands of companies for high-perferamnce data pipelines, streaming analytics, data intergration, and mission-crtical applications

 You can download it **[Here](https://www.apache.org/dyn/closer.cgi?path=/kafka/3.1.0/kafka_2.13-3.1.0.tgz)**

+***Spark 3.2.1 with Hadoop 3.2.1***

+Why we need it?

+Apache Spark is basically a comutational engine that works with huge sets of data by processing them in parallel and batch systems.
+Spark us written in Scala, and Pyspark was released to support the collaboration os Spark and Python.

+You can download it **[Here](https://www.apache.org/dyn/closer.lua/spark/spark-3.2.1/spark-3.2.1-bin-hadoop3.2.tgz)**